Typhoon Damrey (2017)

-Typhoon Damrey, known in the Philippines as Severe Tropical Storm Ramil, was a strong tropical cyclone that affected the Philippines and Vietnam during early-November 2017.
+Typhoon Damrey, known in the Philippines as Severe Tropical Storm Ramil, was a strong tropical cyclone that affected the Philippines and Vietnam during early November 2017.
 Damrey first originated as a tropical depression over the Philippine archipelago of Visayas on October 31.
 Emerging into the South China Sea a few days later, the system strengthened into the second deadliest and twenty-third named storm of the 2017 Pacific typhoon season.
 Rapidly intensifying, Damrey became the season's tenth typhoon on November 3, reaching its peak intensity as a Category 2 on the same day.
 Damrey made landfall over Khánh Hoà, Vietnam on November 4 and began to rapidly weaken, fully dissipating on November 5.

 Strong winds, heavy rainfall and severe flooding in Central Vietnam caused by the typhoon killed 142 people and total damage reached over 22 trillion VND (US$1 billion).
 Damrey made landfall in central Vietnam as the region hosted the 2017 APEC Summit in Da Nang.

 Meteorological history

 On October 31, the Japan Meteorological Agency (JMA) began monitoring a weak tropical depression located approximately 349 km (217 mi) to the west of Cebu.
 Six hours later, the JMA began issuing advisories on the system after winds near its center had reached about 55 km/h (35 mph).
 By about 21:00 UTC of the same day, the PAGASA had classified the system as a tropical depression, assigning the local name Ramil.
 Around the same time, the Joint Typhoon Warning Center (JTWC) had issued a Tropical Cyclone Formation Alert on the system.

 By November 1, the JTWC had classified Ramil as a tropical depression, giving the international designation of 28W, after convection around its low-level circulation center (LLCC) began to consolidate.
-Thereafter, on November 2, the JMA upgraded the system to a tropical storm, receiving the name Damrey after it left the Philippine Area of Responsibility, becoming the twenty-third named storm of the season.
+Thereafter, on November 2, the JMA upgraded the system to a tropical storm after it left the Philippine Area of Responsibility, receiving the name Damrey, (Note: The name Damrey (Khmer: ដំរី, [ɗɑm.ˈrəj]) was contributed by Cambodia and means elephant in Khmer.) becoming the twenty-third named storm of the season.
 After the system entered a favorable environment for intensification, including continuous convective organization, the JTWC followed suit on upgrading it to a tropical storm.
 Satellite imagery later depicted deep convective banding wrapping its LLCC, which caused Damrey to further strengthen.
 By 18:00 UTC of the same day, Damrey had strengthened into a severe tropical storm on the JMA scale.
 Shortly thereafter, the structure of the storm had become more symmetric, with much deeper convection and an improved radial outflow.
 Vertical wind shear was also very low at around 5 knots, which was favorable for intensification.